iem-projects/pd-acre/readme.rst

 ............

 ACRE is collection of Puredata_ patches organized in modules with example applications targeting algorithmic composition in an realtime computermusic environment.
-ACRE is used in open source projects within Atelier Algorythmics AA_ and IEM_  and was made public, hopefully to be useful for others.
+ACRE is used in open source projects within Atelier Algorythmics AA_ and IEM_  and was made public to be useful for others.

 Mission